 When he returned to Green River, Kunal hired some old pals to help.
 Tethered to the motel, he often would have them over to wolf down pizza and play video games.
 Some people preyed on Kunal's naivete and generosity only to disappear when he needed support.

-Gloom at the inn • At perhaps his lowest point, in fall 2012, Cassandra Hawkinson, a girlfriend from Price, came to help.
-Kunal had been suffering severe headaches accompanied by vomiting.
+Gloom at the inn • At perhaps his lowest point, in fall 2012, Kunal suffered severe headaches accompanied by vomiting.